 - Choose organic foods: Organic vegetables are free of harmful pesticides.
 Organic meats will be fed organic feeds.
 And they’ll be free of antibiotics and growth hormones.

-- Add prebiotics: Prebiotics are food for the probiotics.
-And they help produce fatty acids that protect intestinal mucosa.
+- Add prebiotics: Prebiotics feed the probiotics. … and they help produce fatty acids that protect intestinal mucosa.

 - Add digestive enzymes: Digestive enzymes break down food to help your dog absorb nutrients.
 Grains and legumes block digestive enzymes so avoid these foods for your dog.
 Plus, kibble is enzyme deficient because enzymes are destroyed during processing.